telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListReordering.md

 Gets or sets a value indicating whether column reodering is allowed.

+###  ColumnsReorderMethod `TreeListColumnsReorderMethod`

+Gets or sets a value indicating the method that will be used when reordering columns: Swap or Reorder

 ###  ReorderColumnsOnClient `Boolean`

 Gets or sets a value indicating whether columns will be reordered on the client.